Skip to main content

 How the Government Is Securing SNAP Benefits from Scammers

-A federal program managed by states, SNAP is a government lifeline for over 5 million older adults who need extra money buying food on a limited income.1 But lawmakers such as U.S. Sen. Ron Wyden (D-Ore.) point out that the United States Department of Agriculture has yet to update security features on the Electronic Benefits Transfer (EBT) cards that SNAP recipients use to pay for groceries.
+A federal program managed by states, SNAP is a lifeline for millions of older adults who need extra money buying food on a limited income.
+But growing incidents of SNAP fraud have prompted federal lawmakers to sound the alarm and take steps to protect vulnerable populations such as older adults.
+One critical step is updating security features on the electronic benefits transfer (EBT) cards SNAP recipients use to pay for groceries.
 These cards are preloaded with SNAP benefits.

 Why is it easier for scammers to steal from EBT cards?

-Many people who use credit or debit cards to pay for their food no longer have to swipe their cards thanks to a special chip on the front that lets them tap a machine at checkout to pay.
-The chip technology adds an extra layer of security against people who try to hack into their cards.
-However, EBT cards do not have chips, and card swipes leave older adults vulnerable to skimming, where a hacker can drain your benefits after pulling information such as a PIN number or card number from the machine you swiped.
-Scammers may also pull PIN or card numbers from older adults who click on links in phone text messages that ask for the same information.2
+But EBT cards do not have chips, and card swipes leave older adults vulnerable to skimming.
+With skimming, a hacker can drain your SNAP benefits by pulling information such as your PIN number or card number from the machine you swiped.
+Scammers may also pull PIN or card numbers from older adults who click on links in phone text messages that ask for the same information.

 • Half of victims don’t know how or where their benefits were stolen